jsyang/artillery-p2p/README.md

 - only certain fields / types / categories of entities should be synchronized. independent game logic on either peer can take care of non-essential states and converge to the same result

+- entity creation Id needs to be maxed when syncing from network so we don't create any entities locally, which might have the same ID as one created by network game state update

 ### UX